AshleyField/AshleyField/README.md

 🚀 Passionate Full Stack Web Developer

-Dedicated to transforming innovative ideas into reality, optimizing performance, and leaving a lasting impact.
+I transform ideas into reliable, accessible, and high-performance software, engineered from scratch with security at the core.
+I take ownership of features end-to-end, optimise performance, and build systems that scale with impact.

+If you love coffee, checkout my socials - [Halfashot](https://www.instagram.com/halfashot)

 ---